adrienchaton/BERGAN/README.md

 ## AUDIO SAMPLES

 examples of random linear interpolations with 20 points equally spaced in the generator latent space = 20 bars = 40 sec.

-(training data is between 5.000 and 20.000 examples of bars extracted from recordings from the Raster Norton label)
+training data is between 5.000 and 20.000 examples of bars extracted from recordings from the "Raster Norton" label

+models were trained for 48 hours on V100 GPU

 todo